Historical-Expansion-Mod/Greater-Flavor-Mod/README.md

 * Erling Kristiansen
 * GLitchesHaxBadAudio
 * Sarif#2056
+* Dukeçza Victor
+* the based department

 As well as the original developer of HFM, the one and only: SighPie

-Additional asset credits:
+Additional asset & localization credits:

+* Zonaro
+* Bellamycin
+* Sphenodon
-* Dukeçza Victor
+* Beepboop

 ## Discord